LukasWoodtli/WebPage/content/pages/projects.md

 ## Profidata AG

 Currently I am working as a senior software developer at Profidata.
+My current task there is to ensure software quality of the highly scalable and parallelized server application Xentis.
+I implemented system tests to check our REST API's, integration tests and unit tests.
+To test a big legacy application I found that characterization tests help to increase code quality and capture current behavior.

-My main task there is to extend the highly scalable and parallelized server application Xentis with REST services to provide its functionality to be used outside of the core application.
+Previous tasks included the extension of the Xentis server application with REST services to provide its functionality to be used outside of the core application.
+I also worked on the implementation of different functional modules such as investment performance and price services.

-The development is done in modern and generic C++ on Linux.
+The development is done with modern and generic C++ on Linux and with Java.
+Part of the testing infrastructure is written in Python.

 I am also learning a lot about financial markets, investment and fintech.

 Another responsibility of mine is the maintenance of our build environment and continuous integration infrastructure (CMake, Jenkins pipeline, Gerrit), integration of static and dynamic analysis tools (Sanitizers, Clang Static Analyzer), as well as regression- and unit-tests.
 I also became an expert in development on Linux.